mingtsou/geog371/lectures/lec03/readme.md

 This is our main stylesheet for our website.
 In your web root folder, create a new sub-folder `css`.
 Then create a new file called  `main.css` file in the css folder.
 Copy the whole content from the github main.css to your local main.css file.
 Then Save the file.

 Now, save your ‘index.html’ document, and refresh your web page.
-Everything should center.
+Everything should center (except the two paragraphs).
 This is because we applied CSS code to our document by linking to our style file.

 It is a very simple bit of CSS that tells everything in the body element to center in the page.